-SHIFT + Root (F in the upper octave) allows you to select another root note for the currently playing sequence.
-Also, User 1 and User 2 (F# and G in the upper octave) can be used to store custom scales.
+SHIFT + Root (F in the upper octave) allows you to select another root note for the currently playing sequence:

-For Major, Minor, Dorian, Mixolydian, Harmonic Minor and Blues scales, you can select a new root note by pressing SHIFT and holding down the Root key then selecting a new root in the first octave of the keyboard.
+For Major, Minor, Dorian, Mixolydian, Harmonic Minor and Blues scales, you can select a new root note by pressing SHIFT and holding down the Root key.

+Let go of the SHIFT key and select a new root in the first octave of the keyboard.
 As long as you keep holding down the Root key, pressing a key will update the root note.
 The currently active root note will be shown with its LED lit up continuously in blue.